310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Hajime %}
-Huh?!
+Huh!?
 Am I not good enough as a boy?
 {% endbubble %}

 {% bubble Tomoya %}